deepak6446/directory-/README.md

 3. users can search for existing categories .

 # How to run this?
-1. Download node.
-For a step by step process see this.
+1. Download and install nodejs.
 2. make a directory where you will clone this project.
 3. move into that folder and type git clone https://github.com/deepak6446/directory-.git
 4. cd directory-/